Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

     return score
 ```

-That's all the basics of a chess engine, but we are missing one thing: we don't actually call `negamax`, so let's fix that.
+That's all the basics of a chess engine, but we are missing one thing: we don't actually call `negamax`; so let's fix that.
 We'll change our `gen_best_move` function.

 ```python
 from time import time